ELIXIR-Belgium/DataHub-help/dh-contributing-to-pages.md

 * Commit and push to **remote** (e.g. username/DataHub-help).
 6. In GitHub, open a pull request and make sure to set ELIXIR-Belgium/DataHub-help-test main as base repository.

-   *IMPORTANT: please check that your pull request is against **DataHub-help-test main**  and not DataHub-help.*
+IMPORTANT: please check that your pull request is against DataHub-help-**test** main and not DataHub-help.

 <!--# Contributing to these pages